Is 6% annual returns high or low? It depends!

 Here, I’m going to focus on how to understand risk and holistically interpret returns.

 In investing, risk is often measured by volatility.
 A more volatile investment is riskier than a less volatile investment.
 Volatility can be observed by the daily or weekly swings in price; the larger swings in price, the greater the volatility.

 VaR makes it easy to compare the riskiness of different portfolios or individual asset classes.
-For example, the STI index has a 99%-VaR of 44%, and therefore an investment in the STI ETF carries a 1% probability of losing 44% of the money in a given year; bonds are less risky, and in fact, investing in a basket of investment grade corporate bonds carries a 1% probability of losing 19% of the money in a given year.
+For example, from July 2012 to October 2020, the S&P 500 had a 99%-VaR of 34%, and therefore it can be deduced that an investment in the S&P 500 ETF carries a 1% probability of losing more than 34% of the money in a given year; bonds are less risky, and in fact, investing in a basket of investment grade corporate bonds carries a 1% probability of losing 19% of the money in a given year.